How to Value Your Small Business for Sale

 At some point, every business owner wonders: what is this thing actually worth?

 Maybe you're thinking about selling.
 Maybe a partner wants to buy in.
 Maybe you just want to know if the years of work have built something with real financial value.
-Whatever the reason, you need a number, and "I feel like it's worth about $500K" isn't going to cut it.
+Whatever the reason, it helps to have an actual number, and "I feel like it's worth about $500K" isn't going to cut it.

 Business valuation isn't magic.
 It's math.
 There are four main methods, and which one fits depends on your type of business, your industry, and why you're getting valued in the first place.